The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The Gilts guidance note discusses the taxation of income arising from securities that fall under the accrued income scheme.

 To understand how the accrued income scheme works, it is helpful to define some of the common terms used when calculating the adjustment to income.

 It is common practice (even by HMRC) to use the terms ex-dividend (or ex-div) and cum-dividend (or cum-div) even though the return on the investment is interest not a dividend.

 Cum-dividend means ‘with income’.

-If the investor buys a security cum-dividend, he buys it with the right to receive the next interest payment (ie the
+If the investor buys a security ex-dividend, he buys it without the right to receive the next interest payment (ie the acquisition

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.